pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Cross Correlation

 Cross correlation measures the similarity between two signals, preferably stationary with mean ≈ 0.
-The cross correlation between signal `f` and `g` is often denoted with `f★g`.
-In Pine cross correlation can be calculated as follows: `cum(f*g,length)` and the the running cross correlation of period `length` as `sum(f*g,length)`.
+The cross correlation between signals `f` and `g` is often denoted by `f★g`.
+In Pine, cross correlation can be calculated as follows: `cum(f*g,length)` and the the running cross correlation of period `length` as `sum(f*g,length)`.

 ## Convolution